Efficient Large Language Models: A Survey: Model-Centric Methods

-\textbf{Unstructured Pruning.} Unstructured pruning, on the other hand, focuses on pruning model weights individually, and thus has much more flexibility compared to structured pruning. \citet{Frantar2023SparseGPTML} present SparseGPT, a one-shot LLM pruning approach that does not require retraining.
-It formulates pruning as a sparse regression problem and solves it by utilizing an approximate solver based on the inversion of the Hessian matrix.
-In doing so, SparseGPT reaches 60$\%$ unstructured sparsity even on models such as OPT-135B while experiencing only a slight reduction in perplexity. \citet{Sun2023ASA} propose Wanda which prunes weights based on the product values of weight magnitudes and their respective input activations.
-Compared to SparseGPT, Wanda neither relies on second-order information nor necessitates weight update, and performs competitively against SparseGPT. ~\citet{Shao2023OneShotSM} propose to utilize Hessian sensitivity-aware mixed sparsity pruning to achieve a minimum of 50\% sparsity in LLMs without retraining.
+\textbf{Unstructured Pruning.} Unstructured pruning, on the other hand, focuses on pruning model weights individually.
+Compared to structured pruning, unstructured pruning has much more pruning flexibility and thus enjoys a lower accuracy drop.
+However, unstructured pruning incurs irregular sparsification, which in general makes the resulting pruned models difficult to be deployed on hardware except specific types of hardware such as Nvidia Ampere GPUs~\citep{sparsity_ampere}.
+For instance, \citet{Frantar2023SparseGPTML} introduce SparseGPT, an one-shot LLM unstructured pruning approach that does not require retraining.
+SparseGPT formulates pruning as a sparse regression problem and solves it by utilizing an approximate solver based on the inversion of the Hessian matrix.
+In doing so, SparseGPT reaches about 60$\%$ unstructured sparsity on models such as OPT-135B while experiencing only a slight performance drop. \citet{Sun2023ASA} propose Wanda, which prunes weights based on the product values of weight magnitudes and their respective input activations.
+Compared to SparseGPT, Wanda neither relies on second-order information nor necessitates weight update, and is able to achieve competitive performance. \citet{Shao2023OneShotSM} improve the performance of SparseGPT in another way.
+Specifically, instead of performing the unstructured pruning with a unified ratio for every layer, they propose to utilize Hessian sensitivity-aware mixed sparsity pruning to achieve a minimum of 50\% sparsity in LLMs without retraining.
 This method adaptively assigns sparsity based on sensitivity to minimize the error induced by pruning while preserving the overall level of sparsity.